hongyichao/nglife/README.md

 - Runs "ng generate application HelloAngularWorld" to create new project HelloAngularWorld in nglife workspace

 ## Developing Projects
-1) MyProfile Run `ng serve --project=MyProfile --port 4300`.
+1) MyProfile -- Run `ng serve --project=MyProfile --port 4300`.
 Navigate to `http://localhost:4300/` to see MyProfile
   - use Angular Route, Router, Service, template-driven and reactive forms
   - steps : 1) register 2) login 3) add attributes or messages 4) update to save info to session storage

-2) Run `ng serve --project=SignUp`.
+2) SignUp -- Run `ng serve --project=SignUp`.
 Navigate to `http://localhost:4200/` to see SignUp.
   - use template-driven NgForm with service and routes to view/add/update users

-3) Run `ng serve --project=HelloAngularWorld`.
+3) HellowAngularWorld -- Run `ng serve --project=HelloAngularWorld`.
 Navigate to `http://localhost:4200/` to see HelloAngularWorld.
   - use data binding
-4) Run `ng serve --project=StashGoods`.
+4) StashGoods -- Run `ng serve --project=StashGoods`.
 Navigate to `http://localhost:4200/` to see StashGoods.
   - use @Output() event emitter and @Input()
-5) Run `ng serve --project=UserService`.
+5) UserService -- Run `ng serve --project=UserService`.
 Navigate to `http://localhost:4200/` to see UserService.
   - use service